slambert/owlgroupsms/README.md

 ## Configure Group SMS

 1. Open a Twilio account to manage your Twilio resources.
-For Group SMS, you are required you to [upgrade your account](https://support.twilio.com/hc/en-us/articles/223183208-Upgrading-to-a-paid-Twilio-Account).
+**For Group SMS, you are required you to [upgrade your account](https://support.twilio.com/hc/en-us/articles/223183208-Upgrading-to-a-paid-Twilio-Account)**.

 [https://www.twilio.com](https://www.twilio.com)